VirtuslabWorkshops/terraform-workshop/labs/Lab03.md

     terraform init
     terraform apply -var="workload=<yourInitials>" -var="environment=test"
     ```
+    > Dive into `aks_application` code, is there place where you actually force your app to be deployed to `appworload` nodepool?

-    Navigate to AKS in Azure Portal and find Cluster, then select 'Services' and find IP address of published service.
+    Navigate to AKS in Azure Portal and find Cluster, then select `Services` and find `IP` address of published service.

-5. Open `URL` to get response.
+5. Open `IP` to see application running.

-6. Open `URL/articles` to see details fetched from database
+6. Optional: Open `IP/articles` to see details fetched from database

 ## Notes

+Kubernetes is entire technology stack.

 ## Improvement points